bccp/nbodykit/docs/source/index.rst

 ---------------

-For users wishing to learn nbodykit by example, we provide a :doc:`cookbook of recipes <cookbook/index>` for the various algorithms included in nbodykit.
+For users wishing to learn nbodykit by example, we provide a :doc:`cookbook of recipes <cookbook-index>` for the various algorithms included in nbodykit.